timothywarner-org/multimodal-ai/quickstart.md

 Want to share it with your team?

 1. Click **Publish** (top right)
-2. Select **Microsoft Teams**
+1. Select **Microsoft Teams**
-3. Add to your team channel
+1. Add to your team channel
-4. Team members can now use it directly in Teams
+1. Team members can now use it directly in Teams

 ---

-## What Just Happened?
+## What Just Happened

 ✅ You created an agent that understands **both text and images** ✅ You gave it **specific instructions** for a real workflow